DwangoMediaVillage/chainer_spiral/README.md

 2. Build mypaint: `https://github.com/mypaint/mypaint`, and run `python setup.py test` to produce a shared library file.
 3. Append the path of mypaint directory to `.env`'s PYTHONPATH
 4. Append the path of a brush file (`myb`) to `.env`'s BRUSHINFO (e.g. `BRUSHINFO=settings/my_simple_brush.myb`)
+5. Append the path of this directroy to `.env`'s PYTHONPATH

 ## How to run